Satellite Photos Reveal Extent Of Damage From Iranian Strike On Air Base In Iraq

 Shortly afterward, President Trump said in an optimistic tweet: "All is well!

-There are no reports of casualties as a result of the strike on Ain al-Assad, which follows last week's U.S. drone strike in Iraq that killed Iranian military commander Maj.
-Gen. Qassem Soleimani.
+There are no reports of casualties as a result of the strike on Ain al-Assad, which follows last week's U.S. drone strike in Iraq that killed Iranian military commander Qassem Soleimani.

 Schmerler says it is unclear whether targets on the base were chosen to avoid loss of life.
 "The buildings we're tallying now seem to be used for storing aircraft," he says.
 "There are other structures at the air base that would be exclusively for people so maybe they intended to strike sites with equipment over people."